INTRODUCING DISCOURSE MEDIA’S 2017 ACCESS TO ENERGY JOURNALISM FELLOWS

 Discourse Media is excited to announce that it has selected four fellows for the second Access to Energy Journalism fellowship (AEJF) — a project aimed at producing critical, deep reporting on global energy poverty.
 This fellowship will focus on reporting about energy access in sub-Saharan Africa.

-By deepening energy poverty reporting through local coverage, this project aims to bring reporting together on an international platform, paint a global picture of the energy poverty landscape, and examine potential solutions.
+By deepening energy poverty reporting through local coverage, this project aims to bring reporting together on an international platform, paint a global picture of the energy poverty landscape, and examine potential solutions including utility level solar installations and others.

-As fellows dig into energy access solutions in their regions, we want to know what Canada’s role is in this.
-Led by award-winning South African-Canadian Reporter, Richard Poplak, Discourse Media will investigate Canada’s connection to energy development in sub-Saharan Africa.
+As fellows dig into energy access solutions in their regions, we want to know what our role is in this.
+Led by award-winning South African-Reporter, Richard Poplak, Discourse Media will investigate our connection to energy development in sub-Saharan Africa, from renewables like solar technology and other sources as well.

 “As journalism jobs are being cut back around the world, it’s important to look for creative ways to tell in-depth stories,” says Lindsay Sample, Managing Editor at Discourse Media.
 “I believe that through this collaborative reporting we can surface diverse perspectives and deepen the reporting on energy access globally.”